Category: G

 • From Nashville.

 • Eldridge, Talbot and Johnson appeared on a 2001 album called “The Little Grasscals: Nashville’s Superpickers.”
+This led to their choosing the name The Grascals as their new band name.

 • 2005, released The Grascals album (Rounder Records).